parteincerta/dotfiles/notes/macos-setup.md

   - Note: Using `xcode-select --install` would be easier but it's [causing problems][macos-notes-02] with Homebrew when upgrading packages.
 - Add `/Library/Developer` Spotlight's Privacy list.
 - Clone this repo and run `./bootstrap.sh`.
+Setup 1st-party apps while the bootstrap is running.
 - Import the `tokyo-night` profile for Apple Terminal and set it as default.
 - Start neovim and let the installation of TreeSitter grammars and LSP servers finish.
 - Clone personal repositories and set `git config user.name` and `git config user.email`.